-What is your favourite room in your home?
+What is your favourite room in a home and your favourite style?

 All of them have interesting details we can bookmark for future references and are spaces I would be quite happy to work from…